 “Together, we are building it with an eye for what guests will actually experience,” Miyamoto said.
 “We are working very hard to create attractions that can be equally enjoyable to anybody regardless of age.”

 Just what Nintendo games Universal plans to bring to life at these new areas remains to be seen.
 Mario is featured prominently in the video and is an obvious choice for inclusion, but the attractions don’t look like they’ll be the same at the three locations.
-Each Universal park will announce “details of its specific Nintendo areas” in the future, with the first announcement expected soon.
+Each Universal park will announce “details of its specific Nintendo areas” in the future, and the first, located in Universal’s Osaka, Japan, location, has received a name: “Super Nintendo World.”
+It’s scheduled to arrive by 2020, and early concept images showcase Princess Peach’s castle, Bowser’s castle, and grass-covered area that looks straight out of one of the 3D Mario adventures.